 We learn from the Substance Abuse and Mental Health Services Administration (SAMHSA) that approximately 10% of American youths live with at least one alcoholic parent.
 That exposure heightens their risk of becoming dependent on alcohol.
 We also learn from the National Institute on Alcohol Abuse and Alcoholism that women are less likely to seek treatment for alcoholism.
 That reality poses significant dangers for families.

 Do you have questions about if wine mom culture is affecting your life?
 Are you struggling with alcoholism and feel like you cannot ask for help?
 No one should undergo such struggles without the best help.
-Here at Right Step Houston, we offer numerous addiction therapies to help individuals.
+At Right Step Houston, we offer numerous addiction therapies to help individuals.
 Contact Right Step Houston 1.844.768.0169 to learn more about how we can help.